Climate Change Indicators: Heat Waves

 - In recent years, the average heat wave in major U.S. urban areas has been about four days long.
 This is about a day longer than the average heat wave in the 1960s (see Figure 1).

-- The average heat wave season across the 50 cities in this indicator is 47 days longer now than it was in the 1960s (see Figure 1).
-Heat waves that occur earlier in the spring or later in the fall can catch people off-guard and increase exposure to the health risks associated with heat waves.
+- The average heat wave season across the 50 cities in this indicator is about 49 days longer now than it was in the 1960s (see Figure 1).
+Timing can matter, as heat waves that occur earlier in the spring or later in the fall can catch people off-guard and increase exposure to the health risks associated with heat waves.

 - Heat waves have become more intense over time.
 During the 1960s, the average heat wave across the 50 cities in Figures 1 and 2 was 2.0°F above the local 85th percentile threshold.
-During the 2010s, the average heat wave has been 2.5°F above the local threshold (see Figure 1).
+During the 2020s, the average heat wave has been 2.3°F above the local threshold (see Figure 1).

 - Longer-term records show that heat waves in the 1930s remain the most severe in recorded U.S. history (see Figure 3).
 The spike in Figure 3 reflects extreme, persistent heat waves in the Great Plains region during a period known as the “Dust Bowl.”
 Poor land use practices and many years of intense drought contributed to these heat waves by depleting soil moisture and reducing the moderating effects of evaporation.6